Project background

 Join our next stakeholder meeting

-Placer County will host a series of stakeholder meetings in 2025 to engage with residents and community members in North Lake Tahoe about the Parking Management Program.
+Placer County is hosting a series of stakeholder meetings in 2025 to engage with residents and community members in North Lake Tahoe about the Parking Management Program.
 Find details about the meetings below:

 - May 22, 2025:

 Placer County staff hosted a virtual community meeting to provide a presentation from the program consultant team.
 They held a question-and-answer session covering key updates, such as last year’s outcomes, what to expect this summer and opportunities to continue shaping the program.
-Watch the recording below:
+Watch the recording here. - July 22, 2025:

 Q&A